bit-bots/imagetagger/README.md

 ## Reference

-This paper describes the Bit-Bots Imagetagger more in depth.
+This paper describes the Bit-Bots ImageTagger more in depth.
 Please cite if you use this tool in your research:

 FIEDLER, Niklas, et al. [ImageTagger: An Open Source Online Platform for Collaborative Image Labeling.](https://robocup.informatik.uni-hamburg.de/wp-content/uploads/2018/11/imagetagger_paper.pdf) In: RoboCup 2018: Robot World Cup XXII.
 Springer, 2018.